Papita, maní, tostón

-Papita, maní, tostón is a 2013 Venezuelan comedy film written and directed by Luis Carlos Hueck.
+Papita, maní, tostón is a 2013 Venezuelan sports comedy film written and directed by Luis Carlos Hueck.
 Starring Juliette Pardau and Jean Pierre Agostini, it narrates the encounter between two eternal baseball teams rivals, a fan of the Leones del Caracas and another of the Navegantes de Magallanes.

+It is one of the most watched Venezuelan films in the history of the country, with almost 2 million tickets sold nationally.